Horticulture

 Postgraduate study programmes

-Writtle College offers taught horticulture awards on a full and part-time basis including International Horticulture, Horticulture (Crop Production), Postharvest Technology, Landscape Management and Historic Designed Landscapes.
+Writtle University College offers taught horticulture awards on a full and part-time basis including Horticulture, Crop Production (Horticulture) and Postharvest Technology.

 Horticulture research and consultancy

-Research activity and consultancy work are significant aspects of postgraduate programmes within the Horticulture department, covering many aspects of crop production and fresh produce management.
+Research activity and consultancy work are significant aspects of the postgraduate programmes, covering many aspects of crop production and fresh produce management.

 A major research interest is the storage of fresh produce.
 Current investigations include bedding plants and cut flowers as well as sliced vegetables and tropical fruits.
 Staff research activity embraces techniques for storage and modified packaging as well as improvements in national and international transport.

-Horticultural staff are committed to expanding research activity at Writtle College, which is why the College is always keen to look at new areas and topics.
-For example, the College is currently investigating the beneficial effects of extracted plant oils on animal and human health.
-First results from this exciting new area should be appearing in the near future.
+Horticultural staff are committed to expanding research and consultancy activity at Writtle University College, which is why the University College is always keen to look at new areas and topics.
+For example, one of the major UK plant breeding companies has their tomato, pepper and chilli trials based in the University glass houses.
+The trials also provide dissertation topics for some of the MSc students.

 Research partners

-The Horticulture department enjoys excellent relations with the research sectors of several major international organisations and universities such as the Food and Agriculture Organisation (FAO) and Egerton University in Kenya, the Rubber Research Institute in Sri Lanka and the Parks department in Bermuda.
-These are in addition to relations with universities in the UK, such as Cranfield University, University of Nottingham and University of Abertay.
+The Horticulture department enjoys relations with universities in the UK, such as Cranfield University, University of Nottingham and University of Abertay.
 Additionally, the department carries out regular consultancy studies for international companies working in Central/Southern Africa, Egypt, Eastern Europe and South East Asia, who produce and trade in fresh produce.